 2015 Spymonkey direct physical comedy for Chichester Festival Theatre's 'Mack & Mabel', starring Michael Ball; Petra appears at Shakespeare's Globe in 'Measure for Measure and The Oresteia.
 Rehearsals for 'The Complete Deaths' begins as part of residency at Central St Martins, University of the Arts London.
 Pilot workshop for addicts in recovery with Phoenix Futures.

-Whilst performing with the Swiss site-specific theatre company Karl's Kühne Gassenschau, Toby, Petra, Aitor and KKG founder Paul Weilenmann decided in the autumn of 1997 to embark on a small winter side-project, inviting clown director Cal McCrystal to work with them for a week at Central School of Drama.
+Whilst performing with the Swiss site-specific theatre company Karl's Kühne Gassenschau in 1997, Toby, Petra, Aitor and KKG founder Paul Weilenmann embarked on a small winter side-project, inviting clown director Cal McCrystal to work with them for a week at Central School of Drama.
 A year later they presented their first show, STIFF, at Komedia Brighton, which enjoyed a brief tour of UK and Switzerland in late 1998.
 In 2000 Stephan Kreiss replaced Paul Weilenmann to establish the ensemble that has remained at the heart of the company's work since then.

-With their dark, edgy physical comedy rooted ‘somewhere between Monty Python, the Marx Brothers and Samuel Beckett’ (The Houston Chronicle), and a quartet of performers from Spain, Germany and England, Spymonkey have proved to be a truly international phenomenon, enjoyed by and accessible to a wide range of international audiences.
-They have created 7 shows to date:
+With our dark, edgy physical comedy rooted ‘somewhere between Monty Python, the Marx Brothers and Samuel Beckett’ (The Houston Chronicle), and a quartet of performers from Spain, Germany and England, Spymonkey have proved to be a truly international phenomenon, enjoyed by and accessible to a wide range of international audiences.
+They have created 9 shows to date: